colgrave34/colgrave34.github.io/_posts/2024-04-20-my-awesome-list.md

 For example: [List of Free Programming Books](https://github.com/EbookFoundation/free-programming-books) and [Awesome Raspberry Pi](https://github.com/thibmaek/awesome-raspberry-pi).

-So I thought, how about I made my own Awesome Lists.
+So I thought, how about I made my own Awesome List.
 I have a lot of software tools I used every day, privacy focused or just good tools overall, mostly are open source.

-*These are not formal Awesome Lists* Just so you know.
+*These are not formal Awesome List* Just so you know.
-If you can't find what you're looking for, consider use the search bar on top.

 &nbsp;
 - [Operating Systems](#operating-systems)